 Best Student Film- Narrative Short

 Best International Film

-Best Film Made by or Starring Veterans or Military – Local Film Showcase
+Best Film Made by or Starring Military or Veterans- Local Film Showcase

 Local Choice (Note: Only films where at least 60% of the cast, crew and locations have been sourced from San Diego County or Imperial County are eligible.)

-PLEASE NOTE: Each category must have a minimum of three official selections to remain as an award category.
-If jurors deem all films in a category undeserving of awards, they can elect to not choose an award for that category.
+PLEASE NOTE: Each category must have a minimum of 3 official selections to remain as an award category and if jurors deem all films in a category undeserving of awards, they can elect to not choose an award for that category.

 Submission of an entry gives the festival permission to have excerpts of accepted work, including trailers, shown at promotional activities related to the festival including TV, Radio, and Social Media unless otherwise requested in writing by the filmmaker.
 If selected, a signed release from the filmmaker will be required.